 - Hormonal changes

 WHAT CAN YOU DO REDUCE HAIR LOSS AFTER PREGNANCY?

 In many cases, hair loss after birth and pregnancy stops automatically after a few months and requires no treatment, but it might be a confidence-booster to reduce post-pregnancy hair loss with the help of dietary supplements.

 After pregnancy, the body undergoes major hormonal, physical, and mental change.
 Breastfeeding and stress can put a huge strain on your body, so make sure you take good care of yourself and your body.
 Make sure your blood sugar, iron, zinc and vitamin D levels are normal and subsequently try to minimize your stress level.
 Eat a healthy and varied diet with lots of protein and healthy ingredients.
 On the market, there are several biotin hair growth supplements, which can help women who have experienced postpartum/post-pregnancy hair loss and women who experience hair loss due to vitamin or mineral deficiency.

 I can really recommend these vitamin supplements from HairLust who have helped me a lot when I throughout my studies went through problems with stress and started losing my hair, and again when I after my first (and so far only) pregnancy lost my hair in huge amounts.
 HairLust have their vitamin supplements in both traditional capsules and a sweet, chewable gummy version, and both types work wonders on hair loss after pregnancy!

-BEFORE AND AFTER PICTURES FROM CUSTOMERS USING HAIRLUST HAIR VITAMINS
+BEFORE & AFTER PICTURES FROM CUSTOMERS WHO HAVE USED HAIRLUST HAIR GROWTH FORMULA SUPPLEMENTS

 CAN HAIR LOSS AFTER PREGNANCY BECOME PERMANENT?